 "Okay, so I said something.
 I don't see how it makes any difference what I said."
-I commented.
+I remarked.

 "Dean, I just want to know what you said."
 Sam insisted and I could tell he was getting agitated.

 "Dude, why does it matter?"
-I questioned genuinely, not wanting to piss the kid off, I had already let him down once today.
+I questioned genuinely curious, but not wanting to piss the kid off.
+I had already let him down once today.

 "It matters because whatever the hell you said is the reason I have been sitting here for the past hour terrified, trying to figure out how I am supposed to survive without you!"
 Sam yelled, anger showing in the rise of his tone and the clenching of his fists, but the cracks in his voice and moisture in his eyes betrayed another emotion entirely.